bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Status
 ^^^^^^

-The Plugin can currently only take full backups of VM disks because the oVirt/RHV API does not yet provide methods for incremental backups.
+The Plugin can currently only take full backups of VM disks.

+In oVirt 4.4 the incremental backup feature was added, in RHV 4.4 this is still declared as a technology preview feature.
+The Bareos oVirt plugin does not yet support this new feature.

 When performing restores, the plugin can do one of the following: